The Learning Potential of the Humble Fiddle Tune

 - how to effectively stress the stronger beats by lightening up on the other notes

-This is also the perfect time to introduce my worksheets on Simple Time and Compound Time (coming soon).
+This is also the perfect time to introduce my worksheets on Simple Time and Compound Time (future post).

 I’ve been intending to come up some exercises to help students understand the fundamentals of bow direction but have never gotten around to it.
 It turns out that tunes are a great way to introduce how to make good bowing decisions.